Techlabify/dnsmasq-with-rest/README.md

 This project interacts with dnsmasq, which is licensed under the GNU General Public License v2. dnsmasq itself is not included in this project.
 More details about dnsmasq can be found at: http://www.thekelleys.org.uk/dnsmasq/doc.html

+## Acknowledgements

+A big shoutout for all the suppoerters and contributors @ [dnsmasq](https://github.com/imp/dnsmasq) for their work.